Second Story Press

-Margie Wolfe, who co-founded the company with three other women in 1988, is Publisher, Owner, and President.
-Authors published by Second Story Press include Rachna Gilmore, Kathy Kacer, Karen Levine, Kathleen McDonnell, Ami Sands Brodoff, Joanne Robertson and Kathy Stinson.
-Second Story publishes both the Women's Hall of Fame series and the Holocaust Remembrace series of books for children.
+Margie Wolfe, who co-founded the company with three other women in 1988, is publisher, owner, and president.
+Authors published by Second Story Press include Rachna Gilmore, Kathy Kacer, Joanne Robertson, Hana Brady, and Kathy Stinson.
+Second Story publishes both the Women's Hall of Fame series and the Holocaust Remembrance series of books for children.

 Second Story Press is a member of the Association of Canadian Publishers, the Organization of Book Publishers of Ontario, and the Canadian Children's Book Centre.
 It also receives funding from the Canada Council for the Arts and the Ontario Arts Council.